Blue Ledge Mine: Mining waste and contamination

 While the Blue Ledge Mine was in production it had a waste-to-ore ration of 6USDA, and contains an estimated >70,000 tons of waste rock lying on steep hillsides and narrow drainage pathways.

-The waste rock is distributed in 4 discreet piles, with the deepest pile estimated at 30 feet deep.
+The waste rock is distributed in 4 discrete piles, with the deepest pile estimated at 30 feet deep.

 Mines that exploit mineralized sulfide deposits release sulfuric acid and dissolved metals in a process called acid mine drainage (AMD).

 The waste rock and sulfide deposits provide a continuous source of AMD that can be harmful to the biological organisms in the surrounding area, including humans.

 AMD is formed by weathering that oxidizes sulfur minerals to sulfate and acid, and this process is exacerbated by microbes that oxidize reduced minerals.

 The production of acid, including sulfuric acid, causes metals to leach from waste rock into water and has contaminated nearby Joe Creek with cadmium, copper, lead, arsenic and zinc at levels that are toxic to aquatic life.

 Joe Creek is unable to contain any self-sustaining populations of fish due to the mining waste.

 The waste at Blue Ledge is particularly hazardous because it is mainly composed of small particles, which have greatly increased surface area when compared to large rocks, and therefore a high rate of metal leaching.